Can You Take Acyclovir While Pregnant?

 Viral infections can attack anyone, and acyclovir is one of the most popular and widely used medicines for the treatment of viral infections caused by HSV (Herpes Simplex Virus) or varicella-zoster virus.
 But can this medicine be consumed if you suffer from any of these viral infections during pregnancy?
 Does it have any side effects?
-Find out about the usage of this medicine during pregnancy.
+Since these viral infections are hazardous for the mother and her unborn baby, it is important to eliminate these infections with suitable and safe medications.
+Let’s dig in a little more on the use of acyclovir in pregnancy, its potential benefits and side effects, and whether it is safe for the mother and the unborn baby.

 What Is Acyclovir?